10 Best Snow Blowers for Wet & Heavy Snow – Reviews 2023

 Double Stage Snow Blower

-A double stage snow blower has all of the same parts as a single stage but places an impeller fan behind the auger to suck in and throw the snow as the auger chops it.
+A double-stage snow blower has the same parts as a single-stage but places an impeller fan behind the auger to suck in and throw the snow as the auger chops it.
 These machines can throw the snow much further, and since they are evacuating the snow behind the auger, you can move the machine much faster, significantly reducing your work time.
-These machines usually have larger engines that can also power self-propelling and assisted steering mechanisms making the task even easier.
-However, double-stage machines are often much larger and more expensive, so they are better suited for people in heavy snow areas with multiple parking areas to clear.
+They usually have larger engines that can also power self-propelling and assisted steering mechanisms making the task even easier.
+However, double-stage machines are often much larger and more expensive, so they are better suited for people in snowy areas with multiple parking areas to clear.

-We hope you have enjoyed reading over our reviews and found them helpful for sorting out the many options.
-If we have answered your questions, please share this guide to the best snowblowers for wet and heavy snow on Facebook and Twitter.
+We hope you have enjoyed reading our reviews and found them helpful for sorting out the many options.
+If we have answered your questions, please share our guide to the best snowblowers for wet and heavy snow on Facebook and Twitter.